 Laci married Josh in 2013 and moved back to Amarillo where she is currently a teacher with Doxa and a fitness instructor at Live Well Fit.
 Laci is thrilled to be a part of the Doxa ministry and combine her dancing knowledge with the gift of worship.
 She is thankful to be a part of a community of fellow believers who strive to teach more than just technique.

 Cynthia McCormack began dancing at the age of 6 under the direction of Neil and Camille Hess.
 She continued to persue dance in college where she received a Theatre Arts/Dance Degree.
-Cynthia and Michael have been married 20 years and have three children whom they have homeschooled for the past 10 years: Joshua, Jordan, and Mallari.
+Cynthia and Michael were married in 1994 and have three children whom they have homeschooled: Joshua, Jordan, and Mallari.

-Cynthia has been teaching theatre/dance for the last ten years at various churches and dance studios in Amarillo.
+Cynthia has been teaching theatre/dance since 2003 at various churches and dance studios in Amarillo.
 She has been teaching at Doxa since 2013.
 She is also very involved in Amarillo College Conservatory Theatre, Amarillo Little Theatre, and Amarillo Opera.

-Cynthia's theatre background has been utilized in theatre/improvisation courses at Doxa summer camps for the past two years, and she was primarily responsible for the acting coaching in Doxa's Spring 2015 production of "Esther."
+Cynthia's theatre background has been utilized in acting/improvisation courses at Doxa, and she is primarily responsible for the acting coaching in Doxa's story ballet productions.

 Cynthia is passionate about not only teaching the art of dance but sharing Jesus with her students.
 Cynthia loves being able to bring dance into a church setting because it gives her the opportunity to show people a different and unique way to worship the Lord.